Smertig/banana/docs/api/tg/types/webhook_info.rst

    Optional.
 Error message in human-readable format for the most recent error that happened when trying to deliver an update via webhook

+   .. cpp:member:: optional_t<integer_t> last_synchronization_error_date

+   Optional.
+Unix time of the most recent error that happened when trying to synchronize available updates with Telegram datacenters

    .. cpp:member:: optional_t<integer_t> max_connections

    Optional.
-Maximum allowed number of simultaneous HTTPS connections to the webhook for update delivery
+The maximum allowed number of simultaneous HTTPS connections to the webhook for update delivery

    .. cpp:member:: optional_t<array_t<string_t>> allowed_updates